BowinYem/Game/Game/Overview.md

     shared_ptr instead.

 - Collision Implementation TO DO:
-    - For entities, make it so that the position isn't centered on the sprite anymore.
-(Issue is apparent in the Collision build config)
-        - Make a centered position member that you use to calculate trajectories
-        - The reason meteors and projectiles aren't offset is because the default constructor is called (instead of the component constructor)
     - In the Pool constructors, change so that you aren't hardcoding the 50x50 collision box OK - The current implementation works only when the pool sizes are both 1 OK - Move the call to GameRendererDrawRect in the Pool classes to the Entity class.
 Do this if the COLLISION_DEBUG PP variable is defined.